openx/mobile-ios-sdk-doc/info/integration-pb/ios-in-app-bidding-pb-info.md

 <img src="../res/Pure-In-App-Bidding-Integration.png" alt="Pipeline Screenshot" align="center">

-OpenX In-App Bidding SDK provides ability to integrate header bidding for these ad kinds:
+The OpenX In-App Bidding SDK provides ability to integrate header bidding for the following ad types:

 - Display Banner
 - Display Interstitial
 - Video Interstitial
 - Rewarded Video
 - Outstream Video

-However, OpenX In-App Bidding facade provides only three kinds of API classes for these ads:
+However, the OpenX In-App Bidding facade provides only three types of API classes for the following ads:

 - **Banner API** - for **Display Banner**
 - **Interstitial API** - for **Display** and **Video** Interstitials
 - **Rewarded API** - for **Rewarded Video**

-To create an Apollo account and start to use the SDK, visit the [OpenX Apollo](https://www.openx.com/prebid/) page first.
+To create an Apollo account and start using the SDK, visit the [OpenX Apollo](https://www.openx.com/prebid/) page first.

 ### Banner API